 THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!

 If you tried this oxtail recipe, then don’t forget to rate it and leave a comment below.
 I would LOVE to hear about your experience and your comments just make my day!

 Authentic Jamaican oxtail recipe

-- 1 Small scotch bonnet pepper Seeds remove and finely chopped
+- ½ Scotch bonnet pepper Seeds remove and finely chopped

 - 1 Small lime To wash the oxtail

-- 1 tsp Vinegar To wash the oxtail
+- 1 tbsp Vinegar To wash the oxtail

-- In a kitchen bowl, conbine the oxtail with all the seasioning.
-The salt, oxtail/meat seasoning, onion, scallion, pimentio barries, garlic, ginger, browning, scotch bonnet pepper and thyme.
-Mix the ingredients to together until the oxtail is completely coated in seasoning.
-Leave to marinate for about a hour (traditionally the oxtail is marinated over night).
+- Season the oxtail with salt, oxtail/all-purpose seasoning, garlic, ginger, browning and scotch bonnet pepper.
+Mix the ingredients until the oxtail is completely coated with seasoning.
+If you like, leave to marinate for at least an hour.

-- Cover the pot with a nomal pot cover and let it simmer for another 20 minutes.
+- Cover the pot with a normal pot cover and let it cook for another 30 minutes.

 - Try getting oxtail that have very little fat on it.
 Too much fat on the oxtail makes the gravy fatty.